-14. Lease
+12. Lease

-The company leases property to facilitate the sale of its products for a period of five (5) years.
-The lease include an option to renew after the lease period has ended.
+In prior year the company leased a property to facilitate the sale of its products for a period of five (5) years.
+The lease included an option to renew after the initial lease period has ended.
 It is expected that in the normal course of business that when the lease has expired it will generally be renewed or replaced by a similar lease.
 Lease payments are renegotiated after the end of the contract period to reflect market rentals.
+During the year, the lease was terminated and the property purchased by Lumber Depot Limited from Cotrade Limited, a related party (see note 4).